intro2r/intro2r/unit2/labs.md

  b.
 What are the dimensions of the data frame?

  c.
-What is the mean of Harvested area?
+What is the mean harvested area across all countries?

  d.
-What is the minimum apple production?
+What is the minimum apple production across all countries?

  e.
 Plot the values of apple production on harvested area.